 Emails to Manage Freelance Writing Clients

 Every situation will be different.
-But with a few tweaks to these emails and by following certain principles – you’ll have your clients eating out of your hands – and at worst, thanking you for your email.
+But with a few tweaks to these emails and by following certain principles – you’ll have your clients eating out of your hands – and at worst,

 Email One – The Agency Client